-The district strongly encourages any student who feels that he/she is being or has been sexually harassed on school grounds or at a school-sponsored or school-related activity by another student or an adult who has experienced off-campus sexual harassment that has a continuing effect on campus to immediately contact his/her teacher, the principal, or any other available school employee.
+The district strongly encourages any student who feels that he/she is being or has been sexually harassed on school grounds or at a school-sponsored or school-related activity by another student or an adult who has experienced offcampus sexual harassment that has a continuing effect on campus to immediately contact his/her teacher, the principal, or any other available school employee.
 Any employee who receives a report or observes an incident of sexual harassment shall notify the principal or a district compliance officer.
 Once notified, the principal or compliance officer shall take the steps to investigate and address the allegation, as specified in the accompanying administrative regulation.

-'''

-(cf. 0410 - Nondiscrimination in District Programs and Activities)

-(cf. 1312.1 - Complaints Concerning District Employees)
+- (cf. 1312.1 Complaints Concerning District Employees)

-(cf. 5131 - Conduct)
+- (cf. 5131 Conduct)

-(cf. 5131.2 - Bullying)
+- (cf. 5131.2 Bullying)

-(cf. 5137 - Positive School Climate)
+- (cf. 5137 Positive School Climate)

-(cf. 5141.4 - Child Abuse Prevention and Reporting)
+- (cf. 5141.4 Child Abuse Prevention and Reporting)

-(cf. 5145.3 - Nondiscrimination/Harassment)
+- (cf. 5145.3 Nondiscrimination/Harassment)

-'''

-(cf. 6142.1 - Sexual Health and HIV/AIDS Prevention Instruction)
+- (cf. 6142.1 Sexual Health and HIV/AIDS Prevention Instruction)